czuluagah/xmen-dna-analyzer/README.md

 - Maven 3.x
 - Lombok library (www.projectlombok.org) (only if you want to import the maven project into your favorite IDE)
 - Mongo
+# Spring Profiles
+- Local: To execute running locally.
+- Docker: To execute as docker containers.

 # Installation: